 F38 Rdn Access Causes This fault is related to safety critical inputs that come in on two input terminals.
-A fault when one input is on and the other is off.
-Mismatch on CT input pair occurs Remedies Check for wiring mistakes on the inputs terminals.
+A fault occurs when one input is on and the other is off.
+Mismatch on CT input pair Remedies Check for plug-in terminal blo Verify input LEDs go on and c Check for wiring mistakes on the inputs terminals.
 Check for plug-in terminal blocks on SRU board that might be defective.
 Verify input LEDs go on and off together.
-If LEDs do go on and off together, check SRU I for metal shavings or anything that might be grounding or shorting the components on board.
-Replace SRU board.
+If LEDs do go on and off together, check SRU board for metal shavings or anything that might be grounding or shorting the components on the board.

-F39 Rdn Top Lock

-Causes This fault is related to safety when one input is on and th Mismatch on MR input pair y critical inputs that come in on two input terminals.
-A fault occurs ne other is off.
+F39 Rdn Top Lock Causes This fault is related to safety critical inputs that come in on two input terminals.
+A fault occurs when one input is on and the other is off.
+Mismatch on MR input pair Remedies Check for wiring mistakes on the inputs terminals.

-Remedies

 Check for plug-in terminal blocks on SRU board that might be defective.
 Verify input LEDs go on and off together.
 If LEDs do go on and off together, check SRU board for metal shavings or anything that might be grounding or shorting the components on the board.
 Replace SRU board.